 "This is the charge nurse in Obstetrics and Delivery.
 We have an emergency, you'd better come stat to the delivery room.
 Preemie, extremely small, any second."

 "On my way."

-What she saw made her heart leap in her chest.
-Her knees went limp, she staggered from foot to foot to keep her balance.
-Her stomach twisted into spasms, the foul taste of bile filled her throat.
+What she saw twisted her stomach into spasms, filling her throat with the foul taste of bile.
 She belched hard and swallowed back the surging vomit.

 "NO!" she screamed into her face mask, drowning out the muffled sounds of her paper-shrouded foot smashing repeatedly on the floor.
 "NO!"